Skip to Content

 What is a Drain Camera?

 Drain cameras are commonly used for the water and wastewater industries due to their small size.
-The larger variants can articulate, while the smaller versions can be used for simple tasks like looking into the drain of a sink.
-While they can be bought for as little as $40 for common plumbing applications, there are more expensive versions that can be used for pipe detection, that offer variance in durability, range, and capability.
+Larger models may include the ability to articulate, while smaller versions are suited for simple tasks like inspecting sink or drain lines.
+Entry-level options can cost as little as $40 for basic plumbing use, while more advanced systems designed for pipe detection offer greater durability, range, and functionality at higher price points.

 Image of a Zoom Camera